AlfarRafeek/DSPL-Cancer-2022--Dashboard-Project/README.md

 ## Data

-Source - National Cancer Control Programme (NCCP) – Sri Lanka Report - Annual Cancer Incidence Report 2020 Description - Total number of cancer cases by **cancer type** and **gender (Male/Female)** Method - Data was collected as manually entered from tables 15-31 of the NCCP report, as there was no available API or machine-readable format.
+Source - National Cancer Control Programme (NCCP), Sri Lanka

+Report - Annual Cancer Incidence Report 2020

+Description - Total number of cancer cases by **cancer type** and **gender (Male/Female)**

+Method - Data was collected as manually entered from tables 15-31 of the NCCP report, as there was no available API or machine-readable format.